Five ways smart companies maintain growth and profitability

 Formalize your program by involving the right people, including leadership.
 Your IT folks and many other functional areas should be involved but not leading the charge.
 Data analytics is not “an IT thing.”
 Create a sandbox, make mistakes, learn, and then widen the scope to tackle more.

-The space a business occupies does a lot: It can enhance your brand and company image, attract talent, support growth, and help drive profitability.
+The space a business occupies does a lot: It can enhance your brand and company image, attract talent, support growth, and help drive and maintain profitability.
+Does your office space attract and retain staff?
 Here are a few things to consider as you evaluate your real estate in the months and years to come.

 Last-minute decisions can be costly.
 Our clients know we’re not kidding when we counsel them to start thinking about their next move the day after they sign a lease.
 Planning ahead for company growth and expansion is especially important now since space is limited.
 Pickup has been slow after the last two recoveries.
 There isn’t a lot of new construction, and we don’t expect that to change in the near future.